 - When should I arrive?
-The main conference runs from May 22nd May 24th but there are pre- and post- session events that you may want to attend.
-If you are only attending the main conference, we recommend arriving before 1 pm on the 22nd and departing on the 25th in order to ensure you can attend all sessions.
-The first all-attendee event is the Awards Ceremony, which starts at 4 pm on the 21st. - Where should I stay?
-There are three conference hotels, the Mariott City Creek, the Mariott City Center and the Hilton Salt Lake City.
-The room rates are \$184-194 per night and information about them and the registration link are located here.
-If you are driving, the hotels offer garage parking for \$24-29 a night. - How do I get to the hotels from Salt Lake City International Airport?
-The Salt Lake City International Airport has webpages, dedicated to ground, public and bike transportation options.
-In addition to taxis (the flat rate fare to downtown is \$27.00) ride share services such as Lyft and Uber are also available.
+The main conference runs from May 28th May 31st but there are pre-session events that you may want to attend.
+If you are only attending the main conference, we recommend arriving before 1 pm on the 28th and departing on June 1 (unless you can take a flight after 8 pm on May 31) in order to ensure you can attend all sessions.
+The first all-attendee event is the Awards Ceremony, which starts at 4 pm on the 28th.
+Following the Awards Ceremony there is the reception in the exhibit hall.
+If you have not had the opportunity to see the AIC Exhibit Hall you are in for a treat as this is THE place to meet sales reps, learn about new products and meet up with friends and colleagues. - Where should I stay?
+The conference hotel is the Hyatt Regency Minneapolis at 1300 Nicolllet Mall.
+The room rates are \$189 plus tax per night and information about them and the registration link are located here.
+If you are driving, there is parking available at the nearby Loring Parking Ramp for \$30 per night. - How do I get to the hotel from Minneapolis-Saint Paul International Airport (MSP)?
+The MSP Airport has a webpage outlining ground transportation options including light rail and public bus services.
+In addition to taxis (which will average \$39-49), ride share services such as Lyft and Uber are also available.
+The Metro blue line, which costs \$2 to ride, runs from the airport to a stop on Nicollet mall that is an approximately 15-minute walk to the Hyatt. - What does my conference registration include?
+Conference registration includes access to the Awards session, all General, Concurrent General, and Specialty Group and Special Interest talks as well as access to the exhibit hall, poster sessions, coffee breaks, and the Exhibit Hall opening.